 a.
 Lunchrooms.
 The company provides two lunchrooms.
 Workers are permitted to enter the lunchroom after washing hands and donning shoe covers over shoes worn in the production area.
 The clothing worn in the production area is worn in the lunchroom.
 A monitor is provided for use by the workers.
-(The sink provided for washing for the vending machines.)
+(The sink provided for washing thanks also is used to wash parts from the vending machines.)
 Workers state that these parts have shown contamination.